Donders-Institute/docker-swarm-setup/doc/tutorial/basic.rst

     $ docker run --rm -d -p 8080:80 --name myhttpd httpd:centos

+Let's connect the browser to the URL `http://localhost:8080 <http://localhost:8080>`_.
+You will see a default welcome page of the Apache HTTPd server.

 A few options are used here:

 Option ``--rm`` instructs Docker to remove the container when the container is stopped.